 Located near the beach, Good Nite Inn San Diego near SeaWorld is in San Diego's Point Loma neighborhood, an area with good airport proximity and shopping.
 Ocean Beach Pier and San Diego Coronado Bridge are notable landmarks, and travelers looking to shop may want to visit Seaport Village and Fashion Valley Mall.
 Looking to enjoy an event or a game?
 See what's going on at Petco Park or SDCCU Stadium.
 Our guests appreciate the motel's location for the sightseeing.

-Located in San Diego's Mission Valley neighborhood, Crowne Plaza San Diego - Mission Valley is in the business district and near the airport.
+In the business district, Crowne Plaza San Diego - Mission Valley is in San Diego's Mission Valley neighborhood, an area with good shopping.
 The area's natural beauty can be seen at Old Town San Diego State Park and Mission Bay, while USS Midway Museum and Maritime Museum of San Diego are cultural highlights.
 Traveling with kids?
 Don't miss Hotel Circle and SeaWorld.

 Located in San Diego, San Diego Marriott Del Mar is in the business district and near the beach.
 Del Mar Fairgrounds and Torrey Pines Golf Course are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Torrey Pines State Reserve and Del Mar Beach.
 Check out an event or a game at Del Mar Racetrack, and consider making time for Birch Aquarium, a top attraction not to be missed.